mariahcoleno/french-language-learning-platform/README.md

 ![GUI TextInputResults](screenshots/text_input_results.png)

 ### Files
-- `src/analyze.py`: Processes audio or text input using Whisper for transcription and language_tool_python for grammar checks, generating personalized audio feedback with gTTS.
-- `app/main.py`: Manages the Flask application, handling routes for the homepage and analysis requests while serving static files like audio feedback.
+- `nuansa-french-tutor/app/main.py`: Manages the Flask application, handling routes for the homepage and analysis requests while serving static files lik$
-- `app/templates/index.html`: Provides the user interface with input fields for text or audio, buttons to trigger analysis, and a section to display feedback results.
+- `nuansa-french-tutor/app/templates/index.html`: Provides the user interface with input fields for text or audio, buttons to trigger analysis, and a sec$
+- `nuansa-french-tutor/app/uploads/input.wav`: A sample audio file containing example input.
+- `nuansa-french-tutor/src/analyze.py`: Processes audio or text input using Whisper for transcription and language_tool_python for grammar checks, generating personalized audio feedback with gTTS.
-- `tests/test_language_tool.py`: Contains unit tests for grammar-checking functionality (using language_tool_python).
+- `nuansa-french-tutor/tests/test_language_tool.py`: Contains unit tests for grammar-checking functionality (using language_tool_python).
 - `requirements.txt`: Lists all Python dependencies required to run the web app.
-- `app/uploads/input.wav`: A sample audio file containing example input.

 ### Requirements
 - Python 3.10 (required for compatibility with specific library versions, e.g., Whisper, as some libraries may have issues with the system default Python 3.13).
 Check your version with: `python3 --version`.